 This article is not legal advice, is not a contract, and does not create any legal rights or obligations.
 There is no substitute for obtaining your own legal advice.
 Drip is not your lawyer.
 You should not make decisions about engaging with customers through text message marketing without first obtaining the advice of your legal counsel regarding the laws and compliance obligations applicable to your marketing practices and the places you operate.

 SMS is currently unavailable to new users.
-To be notified when it's available, please reach out to our support team.

 Drip SMS offers you a brand new channel to communicate with your people.
 SMS is a very powerful tool, but comes with some additional compliance responsibilities.